Ready to modernize your purchasing process and reduce your AP workload through automation? Let’s dive in.

 But the process involved for businesses, nonprofit organizations, and governmental bodies is even more complex.
 In addition to finding out what goods and services offer the best value for money, procurement involves:

 For direct procurement (which we’ll explore in more detail below), you can think of procurement as a systematic approach to acquiring goods and services within a supply chain.
-A procurement officer needs to handle all the activities involved with finding the right goods and services a business needs, all while staying aligned with the overall goals of the business.
+A procurement officer needs to handle all the activities involved with finding the right goods and services a business needs while staying aligned with the business’s overall goals.

 This broad definition just scratches the surface for what the concept entails.
 Let’s expand upon it now.